Andyargueasae/chloroscan/docs/source/main/installation.rst

     which mamba
     which conda

+``NOTE``: Make sure mamba's version isn't > 2.0, current ChloroScan works well with mamba v1.
+As a reference, we developed ChloroScan under mamba v1.4.2 and conda v23.3.1.
 Now you can proceed to set up the virtual environment and install the chloroscan.

 .. code-block:: bash